 Water quality data was reviewed to understand the health of Trout Lake and a variety of management tools were examined to inform development capacity and lake management.
-A summary of each capacity consideration, related guideline and result for both Four Mile Bay and Trout Lake - Main Basin are presented in Table 17.
+A summary of each capacity consideration, related guideline and result for both Four Mile Bay and Trout Lake - Main Basin are presented in Table 18.

 A variety of management tools were examined, and multiple lines of evidence were used to inform the management of Trout Lake because of the importance of Trout Lake as a drinking water source and recreational amenity.
 The review of monitoring data focused on TP and MVWHDO as those parameters are typically linked with development impacts, datasets were the most robust and can be compared with municipal and provincial guidelines, and results directly inform development capacity modelling.
-Average annual TP concentrations in Four Mile Bay exceeded the municipal guideline of 7 μg/L in three years; no exceedances of the PWQO (10 μg/L) or trends in TP were observed (Table 17).
+Average annual TP concentrations in Four Mile Bay exceeded the municipal guideline of 7 μg/L in three years; no exceedances of the PWQO (10 μg/L) or trends in TP were observed (Table 18).
 Average annual TP concentrations in Trout Lake - Main Basin did not exceed the municipal or PWQO, and no trends were noted.
 When all monitoring sites in both Four Mile Bay and Trout Lake - Main Basin were combined, a subtle long-term decline was noted but the change was not statistically significant and was subject to high year-to-year variability (HESL 2021a).
 Considerable variability in monitoring results were noted up until 2013, when sample analysis at the DESC began, confounding the interpretation of exceedances of the MWQO in Four Mile Bay (2008, 2009 and 2011).
 Phosphorus concentrations were low in Trout Lake - Main Basin and relatively low in Four Mile Bay indicating that management of the lake has been successful from a nutrient loading perspective.
 A recommendation for consistent laboratory analysis is presented in Section 10.1 in hopes of reducing TP variability moving forward.

-MVWHDO was analyzed because of the importance of Lake Trout habitat and the relationship between nutrient loading and dissolved oxygen decline but the data were limited and heavily interpolated, so the usefulness of those data are constrained (Table 17).
+MVWHDO was analyzed because of the importance of Lake Trout habitat and the relationship between nutrient loading and dissolved oxygen decline but the data were limited and heavily interpolated, so the usefulness of those data are constrained (Table 18).
 A single MVWHDO value in 1994 fell below the Municipal objective in Trout Lake - Main Basin, while no concentrations below the PWQO were recorded.
 Multiple MVWHDO concentrations lower than the Municipal objective in Four Mile Bay have been recorded (1993, 1994, 2015, 2018), and one concentration (1994) was lower than the Provincial objective.
 Recommendations related to collection and interpretation of MVWHDO are presented in Section 10.1.

+Additional stressors apart from waterfront development on Trout Lake impose uncertainties in lake management such as climate change while there is also uncertainty associated with waterfront development as impacts can be varied and include septic effluent, boat use, stormwater generation, changes to wildlife habitat, etc., although Lakeshore Capacity Assessment is solely focused on nutrient loading from septics and to a lesser degree stormwater.
 Climate change has the potential to increase TP concentrations, decrease MVWHDO concentrations and increase algal growth in Trout Lake.
-The interactive effects are difficult to predict in a multi-stressor system, but recommendations have been developed to better monitor TP and MVWHDO concentrations in relation to climate change and other impacts as presented in Section 10.1.
+The interactive effects are difficult to predict in a multi-stressor system, but recommendations have been developed to better monitor TP and MVWHDO concentrations in relation to climate change and other impacts as presented in Section 10.
+The uncertainty related to the variety of impacts from waterfront development, and not solely septic impacts, were addressed by analyzing multiple lines of evidence and developing a series of recommendations that are designed to mitigate a wide variety of environmental impacts associated with existing and future development, and improve monitoring.